manosmax/Pie/labs/lab01/README.md

 **RQ41: What problems arise if operational messages are mixed into event logs?**

-Operational messages are of different format from event logs.
+Operational messages are of a different format from event logs.
 Mixing the streams would possibly break the json file which even though not hard to spot manually, would create problems for programms that automatically access it, possibly breaking them.

 **RQ42: Why might operational logs still be essential during debugging?**